Services · 2 min read · By The Toolbox Pro

 Fixture and Appliance Installation Jobs

-For example, one of the most common handyman jobs is installing or swapping out fixtures.
-Think ceiling fans, light fixtures, bathroom vanities, towel bars, and cabinet hardware.
-These jobs usually take 30 to 90 minutes each.
-That makes them a perfect fit for a handyman rather than a pricier specialist.
-You get the job done right without overpaying for a contractor.
+Installing and swapping fixtures ranks among the most popular handyman requests.
+Ceiling fans, light fixtures, bathroom vanities, towel bars, cabinet hardware.
+Most jobs take 30 to 90 minutes each.
+That makes them ideal for a handyman rather than a pricier specialist.

 Painting, Carpentry, and Interior Improvements